gvwilson/thirdbit/src/fiction/iffy/index.md

 One two three four thumb,
 one four two three thumb.
-She grinned as she caught herself tapping the rhythm Sandrine used to calm herself.
+She grinned as she caught herself tapping the rhythm Sandrine had used to calm herself.

 A chunky utility truck crested the ridge.
 Blocky fuel cells lay three deep on its flat bed.
 It slowed and stopped a few meters from her.
-Edson unlocked the cab door and reached in to pull a section of the bench seat forward.
+Edson unlocked the cab door and reached back to pull a section of the bench seat forward.
 "In through there," he told Iffy.
 "The cells'll hide you from scans."